-You hear these two words all the time, but what do they actually mean?
+You hear about Aerobic and Anaerobic all the time, but what do they actually mean and how do they help with your weight loss goals?

 When it comes to health and fitness, many of the terms involved can sail right over our heads.
-We’ve all heard terms like “aerobic capacity” and “anaerobic threshold” but knowing what they mean is what matters.
+We’ve all heard terms like “aerobic capacity” and “anaerobic threshold” but knowing how they can help your performance and reach your weight loss goals is what matters.
 As important forms of training that can work to your benefit in different ways, we should know what they are and how they work so we can maximize performance inside and out of the gym.

 Aerobic exercise and anaerobic exercise are forms of cardiovascular conditioning, or cardio, and the terms refer to the presence, or absence, of oxygen (1).
 Your fitness goals will come in handy when choosing between one or the other, or a mix of both.
 Aerobic exercise relies on increased breathing and heart rate for a longer, more sustained amount of time, like cycling or running.
 Anaerobic exercise centers around short bursts of energy and are performed at maximum effort for shorter intervals to include something like high-intensity interval training.